Trial of Scot Peterson: Background

-Scot Peterson is an American former sheriff's deputy who was involved in the events of the 2018 high school shooting incident at Marjory Stoneman Douglas High School in the Broward suburban town of Parkland, Florida.
-At the time of the shooting, he was a Broward County Sheriff's Office deputy sheriff.

-In 2023, Peterson stood trial for multiple charges including felony child neglect and culpable negligence in relation to his inactivity during the school shooting.
-Before the trial, commentators had stated that a guilty verdict in his trial might have set a precedent for the legal status of policing in America.
-On June 29, 2023, Peterson was acquitted on all charges.

-Prior events

-SRO Peterson, who was armed, on-site and in uniform as a Broward Sheriff's Office deputy, was accused of remaining outside Building12 during the shooting.
+SRO Peterson, who was armed, on-site and in uniform as a Broward Sheriff's Office deputy, remaining outside Building12 during the shooting.
 Eight days after the attack, he was suspended without pay by Sheriff Israel, and he immediately retired.
 Sheriff Israel said "Scot Peterson was absolutely on campus for this entire event", and that he should have "gone in, addressed the killer, [and] killed the killer".

 A statement released by Peterson's lawyer before he was charged said that Peterson believed the shooting was happening outside the building.
 According to the lawyer, Peterson claimed he told this to the first Coral Springs police officer who arrived on scene.
 The statement also pointed to radio transmissions that indicated a gunshot victim near the football field.

 The Miami Herald transcribed radio dispatches that Peterson said at 2:23 during the shooting, "Be advised we have possible, could be firecrackers.
 I think we have shots fired, possible shots fired—1200 building."
 Seconds later, Peterson radioed: "We're talking about the 1200 building; it's going to be the building off Holmberg Road.
 Get the school locked down, gentlemen!"
 At 2:25, he radioed that "We also heard it's by—inside the 1200."
-At an unspecified time, Peterson called for police to ensure that "no one comes inside the school."
+At an unspecified time, Peterson called for police to ensure that "no one comes inside the school".
 At 2:27, at Building12, he radioed, "Stay at least 500 feet away at this point."
 At an unspecified time, Peterson ordered: "Do not approach the 12– or 1300 building; stay at least 500feet away."

 On March 15, the sheriff's office released video footage in compliance with a court order.
 The video was captured by school surveillance cameras and showed some of Peterson's movements during the shooting.